Radasłaŭ Astroŭski: Early years

-Astroŭski opposed the October Revolution of 1917.
-He was a delegate to the December 1917 First All-Belarusian Congress and published articles where he supported the idea of Belarusian independence.
-In 1918 Astroŭski was Education Minister in the government of the Belarusian Democratic Republic under Prime Minister Raman Skirmunt.
-He also took part in the 1920 Slutsk defence action against the Red Army.
+Astroŭski opposed the October Revolution.
+He was a delegate to the December 1917 First All-Belarusian Congress and published articles in support of the idea of Belarusian independence.
+In 1918, Astroŭski served as the Education Minister in the government of the Belarusian Democratic Republic, under Prime Minister Raman Skirmunt.
+He also took part in the 1920 Slutsk uprising against the Red Army.

 Political activity in West Belarus

 In 1921, he moved into West Belarus in the Second Polish Republic.
 He served as principal of the Belarusian Gymnasium of Vilnia from 1924 to 1936.
 In the second half of the 1920s, he radically changed his political views.
 In 1924 he initiated the creation of a Polish-Belarusian Society that supported the Polish government.
 After the breakdown of the Society, Astroŭski cooperated with the Belarusian Communist Party (of Bolsheviks) and with the Communist Party of West Belarus, and managed the illegal komsomol cell in his gymnasium.

 In 1925 and 1926 he was the vice-chairman of the Belarusian Peasants' and Workers' Union, the chairman of the Belarusian School Society, and the principal of the Belarusian Cooperation Bank in Wilno, used to transfer finances to the BPWU.
 In 1926, Astroŭski joined the Communist Party of West Belarus and was arrested by the Polish police.
-However, during the trial against the Hramada he was found not guilty.
+However, during the trial against the Hramada, he was found not guilty.

-From 1928, he once again changed his political orientation and started to call for cooperation with Polish officials.
-For that he was condemned by many leaders of the Western Belarusian national movement.
-In the mid-1930s he published various works in Belarusian calendar books and in the "Rodny Kraj" newspaper, under the pseudonym "Era".
-In 1936 he had to leave Wilno and moved to Łódź.
+From 1928, he again reoriented politically and began advocating for cooperation with Polish officials.
+For that, he was condemned by many leaders of the Western Belarusian national movement.
+In the mid-1930s, he published various works in Belarusian calendar books and in the "Rodny Kraj" newspaper, under the pseudonym "Era".
+In 1936, he had to leave Wilno and moved to Łódź.

-Nazi collaborator
+Collaboration with Nazi Germany

 During the German occupation of Belarus, Astroŭski actively cooperated with Nazi officials.
 In 1941 he moved to Minsk and worked in civil administration.
 He also created Belarusian administrations in Bryansk, Smolensk and Mahilyow and spent certain time as a Bürgermeister in all of those cities.

-In 1943, Radasłaŭ Astroŭski became the president of Belarusian Central Rada, a very limited national government, which the Nazis (who had begun to lose on the Eastern front) allowed to be created in order to gain some sympathy from the Belarusian population and therefore to be able to use them against the Soviet army.
-Although the Rada did not have much real power, it was allowed to manage certain civil issues.
+In 1943, Astroŭski was appointed president of the Belarusian Central Rada, a limited national government whose creation was permitted by the Nazis in a desperate effort to garner sympathy from the Belarusian population and mobilise them as personnel against the advancing Soviet forces on the Eastern Front.
+Although the Rada practically had little power, it was allowed to manage certain civil issues.